qmarsun/resume/README.md

-Developing automated script to validate Sybase to MSSQL server database server migration Developed the following POC projects using Open AI python api Image to query, Doc match and report the differences, Sound To Text, and Sybae to Oracle code conversion.
+Developing automated script to validate Sybase to MSSQL server database server migration Developed the following POC projects using Open AI python api Image to query, Doc match and report the differences, Sound To Text, and Sybase stored proc to Oracle PL/SQL code conversion.
 Municipal Bond Trading System
 Retired the legacy systems (Autosys, Shell Scripts, TIBCO and MQ) Migrating Sybase into Oracle.